20Nov2024 is the 80th anniversary of the sinking of the USS Mississinewa in WWII

 May we always remember those brave men who served aboard the Miss and particularly show reverence for those 63 US sailors who lost their lives as a result of the sinking.

-To honor all the Miss sailors, the images of the 150 sailors who have been identified in photos have been revised into two videos and posted on YouTube, Part 1 (Adkinson thru Guerriero) and Part 2 (Hammond thru Young) to allow more time to see each sailor.
+To honor all the Miss sailors, the images of the 152 sailors who have been identified in photos have been revised into two videos and posted on YouTube, Part 1 (Adkinson thru Guerriero) and Part 2 (Hardin thru Young) to show the newest images found and to allow more time to see each sailor.

 Thank you, all you veterans who have served this country unselfishly giving your all for family and country.
 May your sacrifices always be remembered and honored.